 The Christmas Race meeting ran over two days, starting on Boxing Day and featuring such races as the Maiden Plate, the Members’ Cup and the Christmas Gift.
 The Christmas Gift was the richest of the races with prize money of 40 sovereigns.
 (A sovereign was a British gold coin worth one pound sterling.)

-The racecourse was most likely a reserve of 64 hectares situated east of Dalrymple Road and Hugh Street junction i.e. roughly east from Garbutt Central shopping centre (Garbutt IGA), taking in Melrose Park and in a northerly direction to the long-term car parking at Townsville Airport.
+The racecourse was most likely a reserve of 64 hectares situated east of Dalrymple Road and Hugh Street junction i.e. roughly north from Garbutt Central shopping centre (Garbutt IGA), taking in Melrose Park, Dearness Street and Peel Street.

 In 1875 the Saunders resided in a “good and substantial dwelling” on parcels of Crown Land with frontages to Dalrymple and Bayswater Roads and only two or three kilometres away from the racetrack.
 Elizabeth, George’s wife most likely would have attended with their two daughters, six year old Elizabeth Annie and Louisa Emma who was almost three.
 In early Townsville races were social events, a chance for women to mingle and children to play with other children.